inscidar/biological-accessibility-tutorial/sessions/0_background.md

 ![Schetch showing different disabilities that are permanent, temporary or situational](../assets/imgs/areas.png)

-## Accessibility is Good for Comp.
-Bio.
+## Accessibility is Good for Computational Biology

 There are several examples where accessibility help our research more impactful.